MichaelL401/creating-a-wim-file/readme.md

 ---

 ## Steps to Create a WIM File
-(This was already complete before the beginning of the project)

-## 1. Install and Configure the System
+## Install and Configure the System

 1. Install **Windows 10** on the target machine.
 2. Install all necessary hardware drivers.
 3. Set up required software, user accounts, and system configurations.
 4.
+---

+## Use SysPrep to generalize the image for mass deployment

+1. Use sysprep.exe with the /generalize flag.
+/generalize: Removes machine-specific settings to make the image reusable.
+/shutdown : Shuts down the machine after the process is complete.

 ---

 ##  Boot into Windows PE